Palakis/esphome-native-hdmi-cec/README.md

   # the address configured above) and broadcast messages.
 Enabling promiscuous mode will make the component
   # listen for all messages (both in logs and the on_message triggers)
   promiscuous_mode: false # Optional.
 Defaults to false
+  # By default, monitor mode is disabled, so the component can send messages and acknowledge incoming messages.
+  # Enabling monitor mode lets the component act as a passive listener, disabling active manipulation of the CEC bus.
+  monitor_mode: false # Optional.
+Defaults to false
   # List of triggers to handle specific commands.
 Each trigger has the following optional filter parameters:
   # - "source": match messages coming from the specified address
   # - "destination": match messages meant for the specified address